 How Else Can I Use Borax in My Home?

-As we mentioned earlier, borax is not only used to kill ants and other pests, but it also has several brilliant handy uses in the household.
+As we mentioned earlier, borax is not only used to remove ants and other pests, but it also has several brilliant handy uses in the household.
 Aside from the laundry use and removal of dirt and stains, the following are some of the household activities that can be effectively and safely used with borax:

 - Carpet cleaning